HIGHLIGHTS OF PRESCRIBING INFORMATION

 - Drinking a lot of alcohol or smoking a lot

-- Abnormal or very heavy bleeding.
-If you start having very heavy or very long periods, tell your healthcare provider.
+Abnormal or very heavy bleeding.
+If you start having very heavy or very long periods, tell your healthcare professional.

-- Allergic reaction.
+Allergic reaction.
 Allergic reactions to depo-subQ provera 104 have been reported.
-If you have hives, problems breathing, swelling of the face, mouth, tongue or neck, or just do not feel right after your shot, call your healthcare provider or go to the Emergency Room right away.
+If you have hives, problems breathing, swelling of the face, mouth, tongue, or neck, or just do not feel right after your shot, call your healthcare professional or go to the Emergency Room right away.

 Serious blood clots.
-Call your healthcare provider immediately if you:
+Call your healthcare professional immediately if you:

 - Have sharp chest pain, cough blood, or suddenly have trouble breathing